Project Amendments

 The existing permission for operations is very similar to Ladycross Plantation.
 Apart from removing the need to use the site to store the excavated material, other proposed changes include limited additional surface development, including fire water tanks and pump station, wastewater storage tanks, and an electrical substation.

 The headhouse, which will cover the shaft and be designed in an agricultural style, will incorporate a small office, and emergency exhaust fans.
-This will be sensitively designed to suit the site’s agricultural setting and will be partially screened.
+This has been sensitively designed to suit the site’s agricultural setting and is partially screened.